fachrunwira/basic-go-api-template/README.md

 # basic-go-api-template
-Basic Template for Echo Framework Go
+Basic API Template for GO using Echo Framework